-This Client Alert is a publication of Kutak Rock LLP.
-This publication is intended to notify our clients and friends of current events and provide general information about business, corporate & securities issues.
-This Client Alert is not intended, nor should it be used, as specific legal advice, and it does not create an attorney-client relationship.
+Prickly Pear is a publication of Kutak Rock LLP's Scottdale Corporate & Securities Practice Group.
+This publication is intended to notify our clients and friends of current events and provide general information about business, corporate and securities issues in Arizona.
+Prickly Pear is not intended, nor should it be used, as specific legal advice, and it does not create an attorney-client relationship.
 This communication could be considered advertising in some jurisdictions.
 The choice of a lawyer is an important decision and should not be based solely upon advertisements.